Alstom Coradia: Design

+Coradia range

 The Coradia range of regional trains includes the Coradia Duplex, Coradia Lint, Coradia Continental, Coradia Polyvalent and Coradia Nordic variants.
 Alstom has also developed the Coradia Meridian, specifically for Trenitalia and other regional operators in Italy.
 The Coradia Continental is an EMU operated as either three, four, five or six-carriage sets; up to four train-sets can be joined during peak times.
 The traction system is roof-mounted, freeing up room for a more spacious interior.
 Developed for German and other European markets, the Continental complies with the International Union of Railways (UIC) loading gauge standard and is suitable for platform heights of 550–760 mm.

 The Coradia Duplex train is a double-decker EMU operated in two to seven-carriage sets; furthermore, up to four train sets may be coupled together for a maximum length of 12 carriages.
 The Duplex range includes two models, one developed and used for TER services in France (designated Class Z 26500) as well as by Chemins de Fer Luxembourgeois (designated CFL 2200), while the other is used in Sweden.

 The Coradia Nordic is a wider body train, specifically developed for the large gauge standard commonly used in Northern Europe, and is available in configurations of four, five or six-carriage EMUs.
 To enable its use during the harsh winters common to Scandinavia, it can be operated at temperatures as low as -35 C and stored at temperatures as low as -40 C. To create space for passenger amenities and seating, its traction equipment is mounted on the roof.

 The Coradia LINT, originally designed by Linke-Hofmann-Busch before its acquisition by Alstom, is a diesel-powered light train, somewhat similar to the Siemens Desiro and Bombardier Talent.
 It is available in configurations of one, two, and three-carriage sets; up to three such trainsets can be attached together.
 The propulsion system of the LINT features a diesel powerpack mounted to the underframe of the carriage to maximise space in the low-floor section.
 The design reportedly complies with the latest European environmental standards.
 It is used by a number of railways in Germany (DB class 640 and 648), the Netherlands, and Denmark.

 The Coradia Polyvalent is the latest variant in the Coradia family.
 It can operate at a maximum speed of 160 km/h in electric or bi-mode at voltages of 25 kV and 1.5 kV; a cross-border version capable of operating at a voltage of 15 kV, suitable for the German and Swiss rail networks, is also available.
 The low integrated floor of the carriages provides improved accessibility and a high level of visibility to passengers.
 To restrict vibrations and noise levels, motorised bogies are placed at both ends of each carriage.